-Learn with Pokémon: Typing Adventure is exactly that which its name derived – an educational Pokémon adventure that seeks to aid the player in further developing their typing skills through use of the Nintendo Wireless Keyboard that is bundled alongside the game.
+Learn with Pokémon Typing Adventure is exactly that which its name derived – an educational Pokémon adventure that seeks to aid the player in further developing their typing skills through the use of the Nintendo Wireless Keyboard that is bundled alongside the game.

 It’s a relatively simple concept, aimed at familiarising the player with the standard UK English keyboard layout whilst also testing accuracy, speed and Pokémon knowledge.